EndangeredMassa/massa-labs/app/templates/blog/article/detangling-outcomes-outputs.md

 The perception of a team's performance can very by many things.
 There have been many discussions about Outcomes (higher-level effects) vs Outputs (lower-level, discrete results), where many argue that Outcomes are all that matter.
 I've long bristled at this notion, but couldn't articulate the full depth of why until now.

-I see Team Performance in the following categories, ordered from best operating teams to least:
+I see Team Performance in the following categories, ordered from (perceived) best operating teams to least:

 1. Outcomes High
 1. Outcomes Low, Outputs High